 - Masters and Specialists degree candidates

-- Mr. Howell will announce the Presentation of Diplomas by college.
+- Dr. Murphy will announce the Presentation of Diplomas by college.

 - A reader will call the name of individual graduates (the graduate will present his/her name card to the reader) for each college.
 Associate degrees will be awarded first.
 Faculty marshals will assist the degree candidates during the ceremony.
 The first row will rise and form a single line starting at the left side of the stage.
-As each graduate receives his/her diploma cover, he will move off stage, to the right, return to his seat and remain standing until all associate degree candidates for the college have returned.
+As you receive your diploma cover, move off stage to the right, return to your seat and remain standing until all associate degree candidates for the college have returned.
 This group will then be seated.
-Bachelor’s degree candidates will follow them.
+Bachelor degree candidates will follow them.
 The same procedure will be followed by each respective college.

 - All will rise for the Alma Mater and remain standing during the Benediction.
-Males will remove mortarboard and place over the left side of the chest.
+Males will remove caps and place over the left side of the chest.

 - Upon completion of the Benediction all will remain standing in place until the officials and dignitaries have departed the stage and moved past the first row of the faculty.
 The faculty will follow the official party in reverse order.
 All graduates will stand fast until the last row of the faculty has formed in the aisle.
 Then the graduates will proceed from their seats (in reverse order) and remain in the procession line.
 Candidates are urged not to bring purses and/or valuables inside.